KunhangL/MotionDecomposition/human_models/human_models.md

             - Cons
                 - Lack of motion expressivity;
                 - The LLM seems not to be very good at the combination of spatial semantics and the codes (**INITIAL** attempts failed); $\rightarrow$ Might need to explore more.
-        - Method 3 (pipeline): Utilize existing text2motion datasets/models to generate assets + Utilize the LLM and the graphics engine to select, modify and stitch the existing motions
+        - Method 3 (pipeline): Utilize existing text2motion datasets/models to generate motions for simple texts as assets + Utilize existing captioning models to generate fine-grained descriptions for the existing motions + Utilize the LLM and the graphics engine to select, modify and stitch the existing motions
             - Pros
-                - The graphics engine provides a mature platform with semantically meaningful codes for the motion system;
+                - The graphics engine provides a sophisticated platform with semantically meaningful codes for the motion system;
-                - Utilize specialized text2motion models to generate assets, instead of leaving this heavy task to the LLM;
+                - Utilize specialized text2motion models to generate motions for simple texts as assets, instead of leaving this heavy task to the LLM;
+				- Utilize existing captioning models to generate fine-grained descriptions for the existing motions, to prepare for selection, modification and stitching;
-                - Utilize the LLM to plan the target motion, and adapt the primitive assets with the graphics engine;
+                - Utilize the LLM to plan the target motion, and adapt the primitive motions to the graphics engine;
             - Cons: Complicated; $\rightarrow$ Ready to try this!

 - Information regarding the body parts extracted from the character FBX file